(formerly The Center for the Study of Russia and the Soviet Union)

-The fee for this service is $250.
-If you want a multi-entry visa, add $50 for the visa invitation. (and expect to pay more to the consulate here when you actually apply).
 See IMPORTANT NOTES below for more on one year and multi-entry visas.
 We can arrange visas for spouses/partners and accompanying family members.
 Each of them must submit a separate application.

 2. Upon your arrival, we are able to register your visa as quickly (and legally) as possible in Moscow.
 You need not stand in visa registration lines or surrender your passport for long.
 (We recommend making a xerox of the information and visa pages of your passport for use when your original is being registered.
 Alternatively, your apartment landlord may be willing and able to register you.)

 3. In addition, we can arrange housing and airport transportation (in Moscow only) according to your needs.

 Housing is becoming expensive in Moscow and our access to reasonably priced apartments is now sharply limited.
 Decent small apartments in good areas are now $2500 per month or more, when they are available.
 We can no longer guarantee a private apartment.